frederic-perez/AmE-dictionary/data/idioms.md

 __funny feeling__ An intuition or premonition about something; a sense of foreknowledge about a situation, condition, or set of circumstances.
 __gag me with a spoon__ An expression of disgust or annoyance.
 __game changer__
+__garbage in, garbage out__
-__gaslight__ To manipulate someone psychologically so that they begin to doubt their experience of reality.
+__gaslight__ :two: (gaslighting) To manipulate someone psychologically so that they begin to doubt their experience of reality.
 The phrase comes from the 1938 play _Gas Light_, in which the protagonist attempts to induce insanity in his wife by constantly questioning or doubting her reports of strange events, such as the dimming of the house’s gas lights (which has in fact occurred and is related to the husband’s nefarious activities). _Her husband must be gaslighting her because she suddenly doubts all the evidence that she’s found of his indiscretions._ _The administration has been accused of gaslighting with its repeated attempts to spread disinformation._
 __geek out__ _v_ To temporarily enter techno-nerd mode while in a non-hackish context, for example at parties held near computer equipment.
 Especially used when you need to do or say something highly technical and don’t have time to explain: “Pardon me while I geek out for a moment.”
 __gentleman’s agreement__ A legally non-binding arrangement that is guaranteed only by a verbal or mutually understood agreement by the parties involved.
 __get (one’s) ears lowered__ To get a haircut, especially to a length that reveals one’s ears.